digiexchris/PIDKiln/README.md

 - Online monitoring, program management, editing, graphs and kiln control
 - Build in clock synchronised with NTP servers (if Internet connected)
 - Safety features build in (temperature run out protection, probe failure, SSR failure, kiln insulation failure)
-- Online PIDKiln firmware upgrade with web interface
+- Online firmware upgrade with web interface
 - Syslog type, over the network (UDP) logging to remote server
 - ...simply cool and cheap (comparing to commercially available products) all in one solution